 Consistent with federal requirements for environmental justice, MTC and ABAG will conduct an equity analysis covering Plan Bay Area to determine how the benefits and burdens of the plan’s investment strategy affect minority and low-income communities.

 Formerly known as Communities of Concern, Equity Priority Communities are geographic areas (census tracts) that have a concentration of both residents of color and residents with low incomes, or that have a concentration of residents with low incomes and any three or more of the following six factors:

 - Seniors aged 75 years and over,

 - Renters spending more than 50% of their household income on housing.

 A federal requirement that long-range transportation plans include only projects that have a reasonable expectation of being funded, based upon anticipated revenues.
 In other words, long-range transportation plans cannot be pie-in-the-sky wish lists of projects.
 They must reflect realistic assumptions about revenues that will likely be available looking forward at least 20 years.

-A new way of looking at long-range planning, focused on exploring divergent what if scenarios to identify strategies that are effective in a wide variety of circumstances.
-It replaces traditional scenario planning where funding and growth are distributed based on fixed assumptions; instead, the Futures process outlines a variety of potential political, technological, economic and environmental challenges that would impact the lives of Bay Area residents.
+In the development of Plan Bay Area 2050, "Futures Planning" was a new way of looking at long-range planning.
+It focused on exploring divergent what-if scenarios to identify strategies that are effective in a wide variety of circumstances.
+It replaced traditional scenario planning, where funding and growth are distributed based on fixed assumptions; instead, the Futures process outlined a variety of potential political, technological, economic and environmental challenges that would impact the future lives of Bay Area residents.

 See Climate Change.